Crimson marsh glider: Description

-The male of the species is distinctly different from the female.
+The male of this small species is distinctly different from the female.
 The male has a reddish-brown face, with eyes that are crimson above and brown on the sides.
 The thorax is red with a fine, purple pruinescence.
 The abdomen, the base of which is swollen, is crimson with a violet tinge.
 The wings are transparent with crimson venation and the base has a broad amber patch.
 The wing spots are a dark reddish-brown and the legs are black.

 The female has an olivaceous or bright reddish-brown face with eyes that are purplish-brown above and grey below.
 The thorax is olivaceous with brown median and black lateral stripes.
 The abdomen is reddish-brown with median and lateral black markings.
 The black markings are confluent at the end of each segment and enclose a reddish-brown spot.
 The wings are transparent with brown tips.
 The venation is bright yellow to brown and basal amber markings are pale.
 The wing spots are a dark brown and the lags are dark grey with narrow yellow stripes.